cybertraining-dsc/fa20-523-314/project/project.md

 ### 6.2 Pipelines

 Categorical variables and numeric variables are separated and processed in pipelines separately.
-Later these two pipelines are joined and modelled used Linear regression.
+Categorical features are one hot encoded before feeding to the model.
+Similarly, numerical features are standardized before modelling.
+Later these two pipelines are joined and modelled used Linear regression and other models.

+### Baseline Linear Regression model

+Since the expected target is a real number, we use linear regression as a baseline model.
+For baseline model, we are not hyperparameter tuning.
+The accuracy score of baseline model is 44.1% for training set and 44.6 for test set.

+## Linear Regression model with predictors

+For this model we are implementing feature selection and hyperparameter tuning.
+As we analysed in exploratory data analysis, some features have strong inter-correlation and these features are dropped.
+The parameters for linear regression are hypertuned and modelled in GridsearchCV of sklearn package.

 ## 7. Conclusion